grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 One of the most important aspects of keeping Loki healthy is to monitor the series cardinality.
 This is the number of unique series in your logs.
 A high series cardinality can lead to performance issues and increased storage costs.
 We can use LogCLI to check the series cardinality of our logs.

-To start lets print how many unique series we have in our logs:
+To start let's print how many unique series we have in our logs:

 ```bash
 logcli series '{}'